jeremytammik/tbc/a/1888_net_5_core.md

 This ends up at the internal function `GFace::updateCachedFacets`, which also takes various other things into account (whether there's view-specific data, properties of the face in question, etc.).

-There's also a version of `Face.Triangulate` that takes no input and uses a different apporach to choose a triangulation granularity.
+There's also a version of `Face.Triangulate` that takes no input and uses a different approach to choose a triangulation granularity.

 By design of CustomExporter 3D, the main (only?) factor controlling the quality should be the view node's level of detail, as mentioned above.
 However, what happens inside Face.Triangulate is separate from CustomExporter.